Ashley Cotton: 2000–2001

 Ashley (now played by Frankie Fitzgerald) returns to the square briefly in July 2000 to visit Dot for a few days.
 It is obvious he has taken after his father when he gets up to mischief and constantly butts heads with Martin Fowler (James Alexandrou) when they share a room.
 Nick is later released from prison and reunites with Ashley and Zoe (now played by Tara Ellis) in the special spin-off episode titled "Return of Nick Cotton".
 Ashley leaves to go with Nick despite Zoe's reluctance so he and Nick get into a stolen car and decide to travel before returning to Walford.
 When they return to Walford and settle in with Dot, Ashley is under the influence of his villainous father Nick by taking drugs and gets involved in robberies with Nick.
 After Nick falls off some scaffolding, due to Mark Fowler (Todd Carty) spiking his drink, he orders Ashley to set fire to Mark's house, but Ashley cannot go through with it and leaves after Nick disowns him.
 Nick contacts Ashley a few months later and they reconcile.
 Their bond resumes until a fateful summer evening in June 2001 when Ashley steals Mark's motorbike after an argument with him in The Queen Vic, unaware that Nick had cut the bike's brakes the previous night in hope of killing Mark.
-Nick, Dot and Mark's mother Pauline (Wendy Richard) shout at Ashley to stop but he is unable to do so until he comes face-to-face with a pedestrian.
-Ashley swerves to avoid the pedestrian and brakes sharply, but the motorbike flips over a pavement and Ashley crashes into the laundrette.
-17-year-old Ashley dies instantly and Nick is riddled with guilt.
-Dot later overhears an argument between Mark and Nick, discovering that Nick is responsible for Ashley's death.
-After Ashley's funeral, Dot confronts Nick and throws him out of the house.
+While driving the motorbike through the Square, he swerves to avoid a pedestrian after being unable to apply the brakes, resulting in Ashley being ejected from the motorbike and into the walls of the laundrette, killing him instantly.
+After his funeral, Dot discovers Nick was responsible for cutting the brakes to the motorbike after overhearing an argument between him and Mark, resulting in her banishing Nick from her life due to this.